panos-kosmidis/protos/test/readme.md

     vows --spec test/unit/application.js

-Each test is independent from each other.
+Tests are independent from each other.
 You can run them in groups, following any order or individually to focus on specific areas.